stonepros/stone/doc/rados/configuration/mclock-config-ref.rst

 * an mclock profile type to enable

-Using the settings in the specified profile, the OSD determines and applies the lower-level mclock and Ceph parameters.
+Using the settings in the specified profile, the OSD determines and applies the lower-level mclock and Stone parameters.
 The parameters applied by the mclock profile make it possible to tune the QoS between client I/O, recovery/backfill operations, and other background operations (for example, scrub, snap trim, and PG deletion).
-These background activities are considered best-effort internal clients of Ceph.
+These background activities are considered best-effort internal clients of Stone.

 .. index:: mclock; profile definition